shivan-s/optom-tools/docs/index.md

 # Optom Tools

-Welcome.
-These are a set of tools for optometrists.
+`optom-tools` are a set of tools for working with data associated in the wonderful world of optometry.

-## Installation
+## Getting Started

 Install with `pip` or your other favourite package manager (e.g. `pipenv` or `poetry`).